geseib/tgwwalk/3.dns/README.md

 ### Next Steps

 You now have **completed** this section.
-Continue to the [Setup Multiaccount Communications](4.multiaccount) to connect in another AWS account to our Transit Gateway.
+Continue to the [Setup Multiaccount Communications module](../4.multiaccount) to connect in another AWS account to our Transit Gateway.